sathyabalasubramaniyan/house_price_prediction/README.md

   Ridge Regression is a popular type of regularized linear regression that includes an L2 penalty and  an extension of linear regression that adds a regularization penalty to the loss function during training.L2 penalty is to penalize a model based on the sum of the squared coefficient values (alpha).
 # METHOD 3:
 # LASSO REGRESSION
- Lasso Regression uses L1 regularization technique and also  extension of linear regression that adds a regularization penalty to the loss function during training.L1 penalty is to penalize a model based on the absolute of the squared coefficient values (alpha).
+ Lasso regression is a type of linear regression that uses shrinkage.
+Shrinkage is where data values are shrunk towards a central point, like the mean.Lasso Regression uses L1 regularization technique and also  extension of linear regression that adds a regularization penalty to the loss function during training.L1 penalty is to penalize a model based on the absolute of the squared coefficient values (alpha).The goal of lasso regression is to obtain the subset of predictors that minimizes prediction error for a quantitative response variable.
  # METHOD 4:
 # ELASTIC NET REGRESSION
   By combining lasso and ridge regression we get Elastic-Net Regression.
-Elastic Net is proved to better it combines the regularization of both lasso and Ridge
+Elastic Net is proved to better it combines the regularization of both lasso and Ridge.The benefit is that elastic net allows a balance of both penalties, which can result in better performance than a model with either one or the other penalty on some problems.
 # METHOD 2
 # GRADIENTBOOSTING REGRESSION
-   Gradient boosting is one of the most powerful techniques for building predictive models and It is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
+   Gradient boosting is one of the most powerful techniques for building predictive models and It is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models.
+Gradient boosting Regression calculates the difference between the current prediction and the known correct target value.
+This difference is called residual.
+After that Gradient boosting Regression trains a weak model that maps features to that residual.
+This residual predicted by a weak model is added to the existing model input and thus this process nudges the model towards the correct target.
+Repeating this step again and again improves the overall model prediction..

 we have predicted the house price using different ML model algorithms.